wpannell/tutum-python-example/README.md

 Reference example Python web-app deployed with docker-compose and Tutum

-The app is a simple webserver that uses a Redis container to count how many times it's been visited.
+The app is a simple webserver that uses a Redis container to count how many times it's been visited and deployed.
 App container code is in `./app`, integration test container code is in `./test`.

 # Setup